 5. The Essential: Make a Fire

 In Danish culture, friends and family love gathering around the fireplace when spending time together.
 This hygge experience represents warmth and togetherness and makes any home feel cozy and welcoming.
 This also ties back into our first point of lighting.
 Having layers of light, such as candles, fairy lights, and fire will bring the heartwarming feeling that the Danes cherish so much in their own homes.
+You can also find out about the advantages of working with a professional interior designer.

 Get the look